 - It seems to run in her family, as her mother also has it.

 - Kirishima from My Hero Academia also has them.

 - Tohru from Miss Kobayashi's Dragon Maid has one.
 Rather appropriate since her true form is a western style dragon.

 - Nightcrawler has them in the comics, depending on the artist.

 - Wolverine and Sabretooth have them in some adaptations and when drawn by some artists, though describing any aspect of those two characters as "cute" is a real good way to have one's lifespan drastically shortened.

 - Jubilee gets them after being turned into a vampire.
 This turns her into a Cute Monster Girl, especialy when Sana Takeda draws her.

 - The (quite attractive) troll-girls in the XXXenophile story "A Beautiful Tale".
 Actually, in some panels, they appear to have full-on shark teeth... but the artist somehow makes it work.

 - Lily in the web-novel Domina.
-Maybe a subversion, since its mentioned that people who don't know who well think they're freaky.
+Maybe a subversion, since it's mentioned that people who don't know her well think they're freaky.